-FRANK W. GAMBRELL, JR. STUDENT AFFAIRS MULTI-COMPLEX BUILDING, constructed in 2003, is a state- of-the-art facility that houses Department of Safety, student health services, student laundry, student mail, and the Fitness and Wellness Center.
+FRANK W. GAMBRELL, JR. STUDENT AFFAIRS MULTI-COMPLEX BUILDING, constructed in 2003, is a state of the art facility that houses Department of Safety, student health services, student laundry, student mail, and the Fitness and Wellness Center.

-IRMA GAMBRELL CHILD CARE CENTER is named in honor of Irma Gambrell, a longtime employee and loyal supporter of the college.
+IRMA GAMBRELL CHILD CARE CENTER is named in honor of Irma Gambrell, a long-time employee and loyal supporter of the college.
 The facility was originally constructed to house vocational programs for the high school.
 After the building sustained heavy damages from a tornado in 1984, it was completely renovated in 1988 to house the Child Care Training Center.
-Currently, the facility houses the Medical Billing and Coding Technology classroom and other offices.
+Currently, the facility houses the Musical Choir Room and other offices.